-If the number of relative strengths (bullet points above) is taken as a guide, the RX100 IV emerges as the winner of the match-up (8 : 5 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+If the count of relative strengths (bullet points above) is taken as a measure, the RX100 IV comes out slightly ahead of the G3X (9 : 8 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you are interested in seeing how other cameras pair up, just make a corresponding selection in the search boxes below.
 There is also a set of direct links to comparison reviews that other users of the CAM-parator app explored.

 - Canon 6D Mark II vs Leica S Typ 006

 - Canon 7D II vs Fujifilm GFX 50S